 As an Organized Research Unit, the Center for Virus Research (CVR) aims to foster scholarship, training, and collaborative research at UCI across many disciplines, based on studies founded in molecular virology.
 The CVR provides both the administrative infrastructure as well as training and common laboratory facilities required for virus-based, interdisciplinary research.

-With the growing worldwide threat imposed by emerging viruses, interest in virus research at all levels has intensified and taken on a new global perspective; thus, there is a need at the international level to become more knowledgeable about viruses and viral diseases.
-As a consequence, previously separate disciplines such as molecular biology, evolutionary biology, immunology, pathogenesis, neurology, biochemistry, structural biology, proteomics and biomedical engineering can now be readily linked by virus research.
+With the worldwide public health threats imposed by emerging and re-emerging viruses, interest in virus research at all levels has intensified and taken on a new global perspective.
+Thus, there is a need at the local, national, and international levels for a more comprehensive understanding of viruses and viral diseases.
+As a consequence, previously separate disciplines such as molecular biology, evolutionary biology, immunology, pathogenesis, neuroscience, biochemistry, structural biology, proteomics, and biomedical engineering are now readily connected by virus research.

 Such integrated research pathways are key to the highly interdisciplinary nature of the Center for Virus Research.

 Bert L. Semler, Department of Microbiology & Molecular Genetics